rajarshimaitra/rust-nostr/README.md

 If you like the sound of it, check out the [vision](VISION.md) doc for the whole idea.

 This is an idea intended to be built entirely in open public from the very start.
 The design questions are completely open and everybody is encouraged to participate, either via code or via ideas.
-If you are a new rust dev there will be ton of testing works for you to help with to polish up your rust skills.
+If you are a new rust dev there will be a ton of testing work for you to help with polishing up your rust skills.

 A [Discord server](https://discord.gg/pFZNEFtH) is created to facilitate higher bandwidth dev discussions.
 That's the best place to start if you are excited about this.